peeyushsrj/peeyushsrj.github.io/about.md

 > 42 is the answer, Ask a Right Question!

 Hello, my name is Peeyush Singh.
 Living as a open minded human, who mostly indulge himself in computer technologies.
-But apart from this, you can find him socializing, driving, reading poems, listening to piano or playing strings 🎸.
+But apart from this, you can find him socializing, driving crazy and sometimes car, quoting poems, talking about sci-fi, listening to piano music 🎸.

 📍 Jaipur, India